Metrics can take 10 - 15 minutes to update after our servers have received an event.

 If a push notification was used to generate retargeting segments, you will see them listed under Retargeting Segments in the Performance section of the report.
 The percentage and number of Direct Opens and No Action are followed by the total number of recipients.

-Click Compose Follow-up to start creating a new message for the segment you want to target.
-Follow the steps in the audience retargeting tutorial.
+Click Compose Follow-up to start creating a new message for the segment you want to target, then follow the steps to Retarget a message audience.

 View Message Detail